Pterostylis scabra: Taxonomy and naming

 Pterostylis scabra was first formally described in 1840 by John Lindley and the description was published in the A Sketch of the Vegetation of the Swan River Colony.
 The specific epithet (scabra) is a Latin word meaning "rough", "scurfy" or "scabby", referring to the rough surface of the labellum.

 Distribution and habitat

-The green-veined shell orchid is found in inland areas between Kalbarri and Esperance in the Avon Wheatbelt, Esperance Plains, Geraldton Sandplains, Jarrah Forest and Mallee biogeographic regions.
+Green-veined shell orchid is found in inland areas between Kalbarri and Esperance in the Avon Wheatbelt, Esperance Plains, Geraldton Sandplains, Jarrah Forest and Mallee biogeographic regions.

 Conservation

 Pterostylis scabra is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
 It usually grows in moist, shaded areas, often near temporary streams but also grows in woodland and on granite outcrops.